 This dish is truly a blank canvas.
 Delicious as is, however if you want to beef up or adjust this recipe below are just a few suggestions.

-As always, most pasta dishes are best served immediately.
+As always, most pasta dishes, especially this one, are best served immediately.
+I don’t recommend storing this one in the fridge and reheating.
 While this dish tastes best hot, it is also a great one to enjoy at room temperature.

 Looking for other quick flavorful pasta dishes?
 Check out the below!

 1tbspred chili flakesif sensitive to spice start with 2 tsp

 Crispy Parm Breadcrumbs